Francis-Calingo/Visualizing-Migration-in-Canada/README.md

 ![image](https://github.com/user-attachments/assets/4adb6cb1-0d54-4f6f-9a9f-4f1be46872dc)

 <p>An advantage of Plotly is its interactivity.
-In this case, it's the ability to look at province(s) and/or territory (or territories) in isoltation.
+In this case, it's the ability to look at province(s) and/or territory (or territories) in isolation.
 For example, let's examine Nova Scotia's non-permanent resident population and Saskatchewan's quarterly net international migration:</p>

 ![image](https://github.com/user-attachments/assets/b227050b-e253-42c4-aad5-74d6560c4917)